dsouths/happypharmacy/README.md

 ### Admin

 - As an admin I want a panel to:
-  - create a blog post.
+  - view orders
-  - edit a blog post.
+  - amend orders
-  - delete a blog post.
+  - add & delete discount codes

 - As an admin I want to be able to:
   - log in so that I can access superuser privileges